lumi2018/EIPX-Smart-NFT/Readme.md

 The engagements of the asset with an owner and a user are carried out after a mutual authentication protocol (for example, based on elliptic curve Diffie-Hellman key exchange protocol).
 This protocol can be employed for a key agreement between the asset and its owner, in the one side, and the asset and its user, in the other side.

 ## Specification
+The attributes asset and user include, respectively, the ethereum addresses of the physical asset and the user.
 Asset and user are optional attributes but at least one of them should be used in a SmartNFT.
 In the case of using only the attribute user, two states define if the token is assigned or not to a user.
 Figure 1 shows the corresponding states in a flow chart.
 When a token is created, transferred or unassigned, the token state is set to “notAssigned”.
 If the token is assigned to a valid user, the state is set to "userAssigned".

 ![Figure 1 : Flow chart of the token states with user defined (and asset undefined)](../assets/eip-4519/images/Figure1.png)

-In the case of defining the asset attribute but not the user attribute, two states define if the token is waiting for authentication with the owner or **if** authentication has finished successfully.
+In the case of defining the attribute asset but not the attribute user, two states define if the token is waiting for authentication with the owner or if authentication has finished successfully.
 Figure 2 shows the corresponding states in a flow chart.
 When a token is created or transferred to a new owner, then the token changes its state to "waitingForOwner".
 In this state, the token is waiting for authentication by the owner.
 Once the asset is authenticated, its associated token changes its state to "engagedWithOwner".

 ![Figure 2 : Flow chart of the token states with asset defined (and user undefined)](../assets/eip-4519/images/Figure2.jpg)

-Finally, if both the asset and user attributes are defined, the states define if the asset has been authenticated or not by the owner or the user (waitingForOwner, engagedWithOwner, waitingForUser and engagedWithUser).
+Finally, if both attributes asset and user are defined, the states define if the asset has been authenticated or not by the owner or the user (waitingForOwner, engagedWithOwner, waitingForUser and engagedWithUser).
 The flow chart in Figure 3 shows all the possible state changes.
-The states related to the owner are the same as in Figure 2.
+The states related to the owner are the same than in Figure 2.
 The difference is that, from the state “EngagedWithOwner”, the token can be assigned to a user.
 When a user is assigned, from the states "EngagedWithOwner", "waitingForUser" or "engagedWithUser", the token changes its state to "waitingForUser".
 Once the asset is authenticated by the user, the state of its associated token is set to "engagedWithUser", and the user is able to use the token or asset.

  ![Figure 3 : Flow chart of the token states with user and asset defined](../assets/eip-4519/images/Figure3.jpg)

-In order to complete a token transaction, a new owner must carry out a mutual authentication process, which is off-chain with the asset and on-chain with the token, by using their Ethereum accounts.
+In order to complete a token transaction, a new owner must carry out a mutual authentication process, which is off-chain with the asset and on-chain with the token, by using their ethereum addresses.
 Similarly, a new user must carry out a mutual authentication process.
 SmartNFTs define how the authentication processes start and finish.
 These authentication processes allow deriving fresh session cryptographic keys for secure communication between assets and owners, and between assets and users.
 Therefore, the trustworthiness of the assets can be traced even if new owners and users manage them.

 When the SmartNFT is created or when the ownership is transferred, the operating mode of the asset defined by the token state is "Waiting for owner".
 Assuming that the asset is an electronic physical asset, it saves in its memory the owner address.
 The owner generates a pair of keys using the elliptic curve secp256k1 and the primitive element P used on this curve: a secret key (SK<sub>O_D</sub>) and a Public Key (PK<sub>O_D</sub>), so that PK<sub>O_D</sub> = SK<sub>O_D</sub>*P. To generate the shared key between owner and asset, (K<sub>O</sub>), the public key of the asset, (PK<sub>DEV</sub>), is employed as follows: